hapi-swagger/hapi-swagger/usageguide.md

 # Rewriting paths and groupings
-Ther are two ways to change to do this:
+There are two ways to change to do this:
 There are time you may wish to modify how groups and endpoint paths are displayed within the documentation.

 ### Option 1 `basePath` and `pathPrefixSize`